emqx/emqx-docs/en_US/getting-started/cluster.md

 **ekka mode（Default mode after version 4.0）：**

-If there is a firewall between the cluster nodes, only the TCP 4370 port needs to be opened by default.
+If there is a firewall between the cluster nodes, then we don't need to care about the settings about `node.dist_listen_min` and `node.dist_listen_max`, we need to open the TCP port 4370 and 5370 instead.

-However, if the node name specified by the node.name configuration has a numeric suffix (Offset), you need to open the 4370 + Offset port.
+However, if the node name specified by the `node.name` configuration has a numeric suffix (Offset), you need to open the TCP port 4370 + Offset and 5370 + Offset.

 For example: